-The report details the requirements in order to deliver the schemes (FHSF and Towns Deal) and that a Project Management Office should be established.
-There is funding within each scheme as an allowable cost for delivery of the projects, however, the proposed PMO costs exceed these capital grants and therefore request an additional amount for funding from the revenue budget.
-It should be noted, and carefully considered, that these grants are capital grants and there are specific and restricted regulations around the use of capital in funding staffing costs.
+The report also details the requirements to deliver the schemes (FHSF and Towns Deal) and that a Project Management Office is to be established.
+There is funding within each scheme as an allowable cost for delivery of the projects, however, the PMO costs exceed these capital grants and therefore an additional amount for funding from the revenue budget has been approved by Council (ED22/21 20/07/21).
+It should be noted, and carefully considered, that these external grants are capital grants and there are specific and restricted regulations around the use of capital in funding staffing costs.
 The employee's activity must have directly contributed to bringing an asset into operational use.
 Any costs that do not fall within the guidelines will automatically be deemed revenue and not allowable as being funded from capital funding.